empowerd-cms/nyno/README.md

 # Extensions (commands) with JavaScript
-Beyond any Linux Command you can also create and use JavaScript Extensions (like [nyno-log](https://github.com/empowerd-cms/nyno-log)) to make otherwise impossible high performing tasks possible.
+Beyond any Linux Command (like [nyno-openai-image-edit](https://github.com/empowerd-cms/nyno-openai-image-edit)) you can also create and use JavaScript Extensions (like [nyno-log](https://github.com/empowerd-cms/nyno-log)) to make otherwise impossible high performing tasks possible.
 One example is high frequency logs that need a persistant TCP connection with Postgres (instead of using Bash commands that would open new TCP connection for each log):

 ```
 // extensions/nyno-log/command.js